risc0/risc0-ethereum/contracts/script/README.md

 anvil -a 10 --block-time 1 --host 0.0.0.0 --port 8545
 ```

-Set your public and private key:
+Set your RPC URL, as well as your public and private key:

 ```console
 export RPC_URL="http://localhost:8545"